-Efento water and electricity pulse counters allow users to set the conversion ratio for each of the channels.
+Efento pulse counters allow users to set the conversion ratio for each of the channels.
 Pulse counter will convert the number of pulses counted in the set period of time based on this ratio.
-For instance, if the user sets the water meter's conversion ratio to '1', the device will treat a single pulse as 1 litre.
-If the conversion rate has been set to '10', each pulse will represent 10 liters.
-In case of the electricity pulse counters, users may set the number of Watt-hours (Wh) represented by a single pulse.
+For instance, if the user sets the conversion ratio to '1', the device will count the number of pulses provided by the meter.
+If the conversion ratio has been set to '10', each pulse coming from the connected meter will be multiplied by 10 and that value will be stored in the device's memory / sent to the server.

-In order to change the conversion rate, connect to the device, and from the settings menu select "Advanced" -> "Calibration" -> "Calibration parameters" -> "Select a channel" -> "Conversion ratio".
+In order to change the conversion ratio, connect to the device, and from the settings menu select "Advanced" -> "Calibration" -> "Calibration parameters" -> "Select a channel" -> "Conversion ratio".